evandisoft/RedOnion/README.md

 Github: [here](https://github.com/evandisoft/RedOnion)

+[Github Pages](https://evandisoft.github.io/RedOnion) is where the most up-to-date information is.

 **Warning: Do not use scripts from untrusted sources!**
 This is not a sandbox, any script has the power to do almost anything a modder could do in C#.
 We plan to eventually implement a switch to limit the power